 WAGS faculty and students invited to the White House Gardens, April 10, 2011

 Women’s and Gender Studies at Towson University is one of the nation’s oldest programs, spanning a period of more than 30 years.
 Courses were offered as early as 1971 and the program itself began in 1973.
 Women’s and Gender Studies moved from a program to a department in the spring of 2002.
 Women’s and Gender Studies at Towson is both interdisciplinary and multidisciplinary, and seeks to understand the diversity of women’s experiences by exploring the intersection of gender, sexuality, race, class, and nation.
 By placing women at the center of analysis we seek to transform epistemological frameworks, social practices, meanings and social structures.
 We aim to provide students with the knowledge, analytical skills, and community engagement that will enhance their intellectual and personal growth, empower them to become active citizens for a more just global order, and foster confidence in their ability to be not only receivers, but also creators of knowledge.
 We encourage them to act ethically and to think critically, both about their own lives, and existing cultural and social institutions.
-Women’s and Gender Studies achieves these goals and prepares students for careers and lifelong learning by offering four programs—an undergraduate major and minor, a graduate certificate and a masters degree.
-Also, in collaboration with the Institute for Teaching and Research on Women, the Women’s and Gender Studies Department encourages and supports faculty and student scholarship on women and service to local and global communities
+Women’s and Gender Studies achieves these goals and prepares students for careers and lifelong learning by offering five programs—an undergraduate major and minor, a graduate certificate, a masters degree in Women's and Gender Studies and a minor in Lesbian, Gay, Bisexual, and Transgender Studies.

 The Women’s and Gender Studies Department will continue to develop and expand its emphasis on the application of knowledge to enhance the well being of women, their families, and the communities and societies in which they live.
 We intend to promote active learning strategies in our courses, and to integrate service-learning and civic engagement activities into the Department’s undergraduate and graduate curricula, with the goal of fostering active participation in civil society, and an appreciation of the diversity and complexity of social life and social issues.